LidaDavydova/ParserWildberries/README.md

-<h1 align="center">Parsing data the catalog of brand/seller wildberries.ru to WordPress</h1>
+<h1 align="center">Parsing brand/seller catalog data wildberries.ru to WordPress</h1>

 <h3>For parsing data you need to do these steps:</h3>